 - Kelly has a wonderful Not So Above It All moment too.
 Zack gets her a friendship ring and whenever cute guys say hi to her, he holds up Kelly's hand and angrily says "see the ring!".
 Kelly gets annoyed with Zack for doing this so many times.
 Then a cute girl says "Hi, Zacky" and Kelly angrily says "see the ring!"

-- When they strike oil by digging on the football field.
+- In "Pipe Dreams" when they strike oil by digging on the football field.

 Jessie: This is what happens when Man interferes with the natural environment.